Strategies to help you succeed in your first 90 days of your new role.

 - What would you focus your attention on if you were me?

 Start every single meeting with “Tell me about you.
-How long have you been here, what’s your role and what did you do prior to being on this team?”
+How long have you been here, what’s your role, and what did you do prior to being on this team?”
 Make sure they take five minutes to answer.
 And prepare your two-minute version of who you are – start with the non-work stuff (family, growing up, etc.) and then talk about your career.

 Take Your Time Getting to Know the Political System

-Every organization has a different political system that governs how power is distributed, how it is accumulated and how it is used.
+Every organization has a different political system that governs how power is distributed, how it is accumulated, and how it is used.
 Get to know the culture and power players in the organization.
 When you’re meeting with folks one-on-one, go to their offices – it shows respect and sometimes people’s workspaces can tell you a lot about them.
 Keep your cards close in terms of how you think about the business and your eyes/ears open for the first 90 days.
 If you assert your authority too quickly you lose the opportunity to understand how things run.
 You’ll have plenty of time to drive change in due course.

 Assess Your Team

 On day one, you’ll begin assessing the individuals in your new organization.
 But you need to assess your senior team as a team as well.
 Don’t dive into running the business during your first few meetings with them – use the time to introduce yourself and ask them questions about how they see the business.
-They have been running the business without you until now – ask them to keep running their meetings as they have while you observe, ask questions and learn.
+They have been running the business without you until now – ask them to keep running their meetings as they have while you observe, ask questions, and learn.
 Watching and listening will teach you a lot about the business and the team.

 Align Your Team

-Use that first two-day offsite to develop your team and set a course for the business.
+Whether you meet with your team in-person or virtually, use the time to develop your team and set a course for the business.
 Develop a process to align your team around a shared view of the external market realities and internal capabilities.
 Next, take them through a process to review and refine the strategy for the next 12 months.
 If you do it right, the process should align the team around a direction you’re initially comfortable with and tell you all you need to know about who you want on the team and who you want to quickly move out.
 Let them know that you’ll take a bigger whack at a long-term strategy in four to six months.